Code-Institute-Submissions/MS1-The-Love-Letter/README.md

 # MS1 - The Love Letter

 The love letter is a prints company selling both pre-made and custom wall prints.
-The goal of this website is to display the products for sale in a clear and easy to navigate manner to ensure, customers quickly find what they are looking for, as well as establish the brand's image with bright and fun graphics and colours.
+The goal of this website is to display the products for sale in a clear and easy to navigate manner to ensure, customers quickly find what they are looking for, as well as establish the brand's image with bright, fun graphics and colours.

 ## Demo